halungge/python_from_fortran/src/parallel/README.md

 `mpi4py` needs a running mpi installation, it provides Python wrapper around C MPI For basic usage see examples in documentation or see [hello_mpi.py](./hello_mpi.py)

-## basic observations
+## basic observations for mpi4py
 ### initialization of mpi4py
 MPI needs to be initialized with a call to `MPI_Init` this initialization must be done only once.
-`from mpi4py import MPI`
-calls `MPI_init` implicitly so if you want to do the initialization by hand, before the import of `MPI` do
+You can always test whether mpi has already been initialized by calling `MPI_Initialized()` `from mpi4py import MPI` calls `MPI_init` implicitly so if you want to do the initialization by hand, before the import of `MPI` do
 ```python